Resources and Support Services

 The Title IX Officer provides oversight for sexual misconduct cases and deals with anonymous complaints, third party complaints, and reports by persons who do not want the institution to do anything.

 When an alleged sexual misconduct is reported, the Dean of Students and the college’s Title IX Coordinator meet with the complainant to review the different procedures for sexual misconduct cases, to identify forms of support available, and to detail immediate interventions and options available.

 The college’s Title IX Officer also handles complaints involving faculty or staff.
 If you or someone you know may be the victim of Sexual Misconduct by a member of the college’s faculty or staff, you may report such misconduct or file a complaint with the Title IX Officer.

 The online Anonymous Reporting Form sends an email notification to Security and to the Title IX Officer regarding an alleged sexual assault.

 The Office of the Dean of Students is responsible for the welfare of the student body and for a wide range of services.
 Among other responsibilities, this office administers the faculty advisory system for entering students, health services, security, housing, residential and extracurricular matters and new-student orientation.
 The deans are your first stop for questions about virtually any facet of the Bates experience.

-The Dean of Students, Tedd Goundie, works with the Title IX Coordinator to ensure all alleged cases of sexual misconduct are attended to promptly.
+The Dean of Students, Tedd Goundie, works with the Title IX Officer to ensure all alleged cases of sexual misconduct are attended to promptly.
 Dean Goundie also coordinates protective actions for complainants, which can include no-contact orders and housing and academic accommodations.
 Dean Carl Steidel, Director of Judicial Affairs, provides guidance regarding Bates Student Conduct Code policies and procedures.

 Contact: 207.786.6104, 161-163 Wood Street